top of page

 As with speed reading, this depends on the specific book and what you want from it.

 I prefer to read books myself where possible.
-However, there have been occasions when I’ve needed to become familiar with a book very quickly and didn’t have time to read it (e.g. if I hear of a title with a similar premise to my own and want to quickly check whether there is much overlap).
-When this happens I search online to see if there is a detailed synopsis available which I can read instead.
+However, there have been occasions on which I’ve needed to become familiar with a book very quickly and didn’t have time to read it – for example, if I hear of a title with a similar premise to my own, and want to quickly check whether there is much overlap.
+When this happens, I search online to see if there is a detailed synopsis available which I can read instead.

 I don’t do this often as I would much rather read the actual book, but it’s a useful option if you need a book summarised quickly.